Chemistry Major: Choosing a Specialization in Chemistry

 Chemistry isn’t easy by any means.
 But the most important thing experts stress in taking chemistry is patience.
 It’s supposed to take a long time to learn, and while it’s a complex subject, that’s because chemistry is literally part of everything.

-Don’t feel like you have to master the subject right away, and don’t get angry if you don’t feel satisfied by it right away, either.
+Don’t feel like you have to master the subject right away, and don’t get angry if you don’t feel satisfied by it right away, either- it is unrealistic to assume you can fully understand a decomposition react or redox reaction overnight.

 If you’re serious about chemistry, do all things you’re told to do in school but have trouble with: